xirf/latex_math_evaluator/doc/notation/limits.md

 Limits are computed using **numeric approximation**.
 The evaluator approaches the target value from both sides with decreasing step sizes.

+> [!NOTE]
-> **Note**: This is not symbolic limit computation.
+> This is not symbolic limit computation.
 Complex limits (like L'Hôpital's rule cases) may not evaluate correctly.

 ## Examples